KiyoKush22/python-learning-journal/README.md

 If granted the opportunity to join this industry, I aspire to create life-enhancing solutions and contribute to a more inclusive world.

 Goals for This Course:
-To gain the technical wherewithal to pursue my goals.
+To gain the technical wherewithal to execute my goals.

 My First Python Program:
 print("Hello World!")